vlkv/reggatad/README.md

 (file_field, 2:Field2, "21")
 (field_file, Field2:2, "")
 ```
-TODO: Find out really good delimiter instead of `:`.
-Such a delimiter should never be met in tag/field name.
-We may escape the delimiter in tag/field name before put in DB.

 When a tag is attached to a file, a pair of key-values (e.g. file_tag and tag_file) should be added atomically with
 WriteBatch operation in rocksDB.